Seirdy/seirdy.one/content/posts/website-best-practices.md

 <dfn>Restricted enhancement</dfn> limits all enhancements to those that solve specific accessibility, security, performance, or significant usability problems faced by people besides the author.
 These enhancements must be made progressively when possible, with a preference for using older or more widespread features, taking into account unorthodox user agents.
 Purely-cosmetic changes should be kept to a minimum.

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less of the article applies.
-My hope is for readers to consider a subset of this page the next time they build a website, and _address the trade-offs they make when they deviate._ I don't expect--or want--anybody to follow all of my advice, because doing so would make the Web quite a boring place!
+My hope is for readers to consider a subset of this page the next time they build a website, and _address the trade-offs they make when they deviate._ I don't expect---or want---anybody to follow all of my advice, because doing so would make the Web quite a boring place!

 I'll cite the Web Accessibility Initiative's (<abbr title="Web Accessibility Initiative">WAI</abbr>) <cite>[Techniques for WCAG&nbsp;2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
 Unlike the <cite>Web Content Accessibility Guidelines</cite> (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>), the Techniques document does not list requirements; rather, it serves to non-exhaustively educate authors about _how_ to use specific technologies to comply with the WCAG.
 I don't find much utility in the technology-agnostic goals enumerated by the WCAG without the accompanying technology-specific techniques to meet those goals.